Internal Control Systems

 The Risk Management Policy has been set forth for the purpose of establishing a basis for the effective and efficient conduct of enterprise risk management by the Yokogawa Group.
 Based on this policy, the Risk Management Committee shall decide the significant risks which shall be managed preferentially as the Yokogawa Group and decide the monitoring method for its risks and report them to the Board of Directors.
 The president shall be responsible for supervising all matters in relation to the risk management as the chairperson of the Risk Management Committee.
 Respective organizational units of the Yokogawa Group shall perform the identification and assessment of risks followed by the preparation and implementation of the countermeasures against risks.
 The department in charge of internal audit shall evaluate the effectiveness of the Yokogawa Group risk management process and reports important findings to the Board of Directors and the Audit & Supervisory Board members.

 Crisis situations are to be responded to as set forth in the Group Policy for Crisis Management.
-As the head of the Crisis Management Committee, the president controls the communication of information and issuance of instructions during times of crisis at all Group companies, and works to ensure safety and minimize economic losses.
-The Group's policies on the handling and protection of confidential information are set forth in the Confidentiality Code.
+As the head of the Crisis Management Committee, the president controls the communication of information and issuance of instructions in the event that the Group is in a crisis, and works to ensure safety and minimize economic losses.

-Yokogawa has set forth its basic compliance policies in the Standards of Business Conduct for the Yokogawa Group, and directors take the lead in working to see that business ethics are upheld and embraced throughout the Group.
+Yokogawa has set forth its basic compliance policies in the Yokogawa Group Code of Conduct and directors take the lead in working to see that business ethics are upheld and embraced throughout the Group.

-We have established the Standards of Business Conduct as a set of guidelines for business conduct.
-Detailed rules of conduct are listed in the Basic Principles of the Yokogawa Group, Basic Attitude of the Yokogawa Group and Guidelines of Conduct for Yokogawa Group Members.
-In addition, the Yokogawa Group Compliance Guidelines, which include supplementary Anti-bribery Guidelines, set out how employees should respond to a variety of issues encountered on the job.
+The Yokogawa Group Code of Conduct is a set of guidelines for business conduct and consists of the Basic Policy and the Standards of Conduct.
+In addition, the Yokogawa Group Compliance Guidelines which include supplementary Anti-bribery Guidelines set out how employees should respond to a variety of issues encountered on the job.